 Each week we have a Sunday morning program from 9:30 – 11:30, featuring zazen and an online teisho (dharma talk by a teacher) from Sunya or Lawson.
 We also hold Wednesday and Thursday evening sittings starting at 7:00 PM, often with dokusan (one-on-one interviews) by one or both of the roshis.
 Some of our morning sittings with chanting are also now being broadcast on Zoom for those who wish to join, generally from 6:30-7:45 AM.

-If you are interested in participating in any of these practice periods, we strongly suggest that you subscribe to our e-newsletter, check our Facebook page, and/or check our calendar for any changes or updates.
+If you are interested in participating in any of these practice periods, we strongly suggest that you subscribe to our e-newsletter, check our Facebook Page or Instagram Account, and/or check our calendar for any changes or updates.